semgrep/semgrep-docs/docs/integrations.md

 </p>

+For diff-aware scans, include the flag `--baseline-ref` set to a git ref (branch name, tag, or commit hash) to use as a baseline.
+This will prompt Semgrep to ignore findings that were already present in the codebase, and only show findings that were introduced by modifications to the baseline.

+Using the instructions above, Semgrep should be able to integrate into the following CI providers, with some limitations:
+- AppVeyor
+- Bamboo
+- Bitbucket Pipelines
+- Bitrise
+- Buildbot
+- Buildkite
+- CircleCI
+- Codeship
+- Codefresh
+- Jenkins
+- TeamCity CI
+- Travis CI

-Buildkite and CircleCI can be configured as follows, though some features such as deduplication of results may not work as expected:
+For example, Buildkite and CircleCI can be configured as follows, though some features such as deduplication of results may not work as expected:

 <details><summary>Buildkite</summary>
 <p>